OsmondShine/learngit/readme.txt

 new line
 Creating a new branch is quick.
+Creating a new branch is quick & simple!.
-Creating a new branch is quick & simple!. test stash
+Creating a new branch is quick and simple?. test stash
 --------
 Yes, i am so sure